-The Agency does not anticipate disposal of the new products or the packaging material would lead to the release of new or increased chemicals into the air.
+The Agency does not anticipate that disposal of the new product or the packaging material would lead to the release of new or increased chemicals into the air.

-No changes in air quality are anticipated from disposal of the cigar butts as well as plastic and wood tips of the new products.
-The chemicals in the cigar butts are commonly used in other currently marketed cigars.
-Because the new product is anticipated to compete with or replace other currently marketed cigars, the butt and tip waste generated from the new products would replace the same type of waste.
-Therefore, the fate and effects of any materials emitted into the air from disposal of the new products are anticipated to be the same as any materials from other cigars disposed of in the United States.
+No changes in air quality are anticipated from disposal of the cigar tips of the new product.
+The chemicals in the new product are commonly used in other currently marketed cigars.
+Because the new product is anticipated to compete with or replace other currently marketed cigars, the waste generated from the new product would replace the same type of waste.
+Therefore, the fate and effects of any materials emitted into the air from disposal of the new product are anticipated to be the same as any materials from other cigars disposed of in the United States.

-No changes in air quality from disposal of the packaging materials in the new products would be expected because (1) the paper and plastic components of the packages are more likely to be recycled or at least a portion of the packaging waste is likely to be recycled, (2) the packaging materials are commonly used in the United States, and (3) the waste generated due to disposal of the packaging is a minuscule portion of the municipal solid waste per FDA's experience in evaluating the packaging waste generated from tobacco products.
+No changes in air quality from disposal of the packaging materials in the new product would be expected because (1) the paper and plastic components of the packages are more likely to be recycled or at least a portion of the packaging waste is likely to be recycled, (2) the packaging materials are commonly used in the United States, and (3) the waste generated due to disposal of the packaging is a minuscule portion of the municipal solid waste (U.S. Environmental Protection Agency, 2018) per FDA's experience in evaluating the packaging waste generated from tobacco products.